Ever feel like no matter how hard you try, the coffee you make at home will just never be as good as the cup of joe from your favorite coffee shop?

 If you live in LA, you're in luck!
 We'll take this step off your plate.
 We have personally tasted coffee from almost every roaster in the city, and can send you beans from one of the best roasters at the start of each month.
 Check out our coffee club and we'll make sure you get the best beans in the city for your home brew!

 Coffee beans stay fresh for about 2-3 weeks.
 After that, they start to go stale, lose their flavor and taste bitter.
 Big chain coffee brands (looking at you, Starbucks) and grocery stores have supply chain processes that result in their coffee being roasted months before you even buy it!
-If your beans come from your local neighborhood coffee shops, they will have been roasted within the last few days, or perhaps even that same day!
-This ensures that your daily brew is fresh, flavorful and even healthier than the alternatives.
+If your beans come from your neighborhood coffee shops that roast their own beans, they will have been roasted within the last few days!

-Most swirly grinders that you can buy for less than $20 will grind your beans into uneven sizes.
-If you brew your coffee using non-uniform coffee grounds, you'll end up getting coffee that's both bitter and sour.
-To get your beans ground just right, you need a coffee grinder that pounds your beans into evenly sized pieces.
-If you want the very best, check out an industry favorite and our personal choice, the Baratza Encore.
-If you're brewing on a budget, this manual grinder will do the trick.
+Most swirly grinders that cost less than $20 will grind your beans into uneven sizes.
+Using these grinds will leave you with coffee that's both bitter and sour... gross!
+To get your beans ground just right and have a balanced cup of coffee, you need a grinder that pounds your beans into evenly sized pieces.

 If you're not quite ready to dish out the money for a grinder, your local coffee shop will gladly grind your beans for you.
 Just keep in mind that ground beans lose their freshness quicker than whole beans do.
 If you join our club, we can also send you pre-ground beans to match your brewing method!